Intro

 Do I need planning permission for a rear extension in Crawley?

-Some rear extensions may fall under permitted development rights, while others require a full planning application depending on scale, design and site constraints.
+Some rear extensions may fall under permitted development rights, while others require full planning permission depending on extension depth, roof design, property type, neighbouring conditions and local planning constraints.
+Early architectural assessment helps define the most appropriate planning route before technical design begins.

 How much does a rear extension cost in Crawley?